AdobeDocs/platform-learn.en/help/tutorial-website-implementation/overview.md

 * Validate the implementation using the Adobe Experience Cloud Debugger

-* Publish changes in Launch through development, staging, and production environments
+* Publish changes through development, staging, and production environments

 >[!NOTE]
 >